 Withdrawal from certain substances can be painful and even potentially deadly, and relapse may be life-threatening as well.1,2 Quick admission to a detox program may help avoid dangerous consequences.

-Can You Be Admitted into Drug Rehab Immediately?
+Can You Go into Drug or Alcohol Rehab on the Same Day?

-Yes, you can be admitted into rehab quickly.
-Emergency rehab allows people to begin detox right away so that they can be in an environment where they can go through detox and withdrawal safely and as comfortably as possible.
+Yes, you can typically be admitted into drug and alcohol rehab on the same day.
+Emergency inpatient drug and alcohol rehab allows people to begin detox right away so that they can be in an environment where they can go through detox and withdrawal safely and as comfortably as possible.

 Emergency addiction treatment is necessary when individuals are in dangerous circumstances, and quick admission to a detox program may be potentially lifesaving.
 In detox, the patient will be evaluated, stabilized, and guided through the need for continued treatment.
 Starting detox as quickly as possible allows the patient to clear their bodies of toxins (the point of detox), manage withdrawal syndromes, and prepare for the next step on the road to recovery.3